poppy-project/poppy-docs/en/installation/install-a-poppy-board.md

 # Install a Poppy board

-> **Caution** This chapter is only for people who want to create from scratch a Raspberry Pi or Odroid image. **It is strongly advised** to simply [burn a pre-made system image on your robot](burn-an-image-file.md)
+> **Caution** This chapter is only for people who want to create from scratch a Raspberry Pi or Odroid image. **It is strongly advised** to simply [burn a pre-made system image on your robot](burn-an-image-file.md).

 To install a Poppy board, we start from a vanilla distribution (Debian or Ubuntu), remove some useless stuff and launch some scripts.

-**Keep in mind that our install scripts are not written for end users: it is not well maintained and there is almost no error messages. **If you encounter issues with these scripts, you can post a message on the [issue tracker on GitHub](https://github.com/poppy-project/poppy-installer/issues).
+**Keep in mind that our install scripts are not written for end users: it is not well maintained and there is almost no error messages.** If you encounter issues with these scripts, you can post a message on the [issue tracker on GitHub](https://github.com/poppy-project/poppy-installer/issues).

 ## For a Poppy Ergo Jr / Raspberry Pi